-The EU is an active player in the development field, whose efforts reflect the 5 'Ps' of the UN 2030 Agenda for Sustainable Development: (i.e. People, Planet, Prosperity, Peace and Partnership) while focusing on results, transparency, and mutual accountability.
+The EU is an active player in the development field, whose efforts reflect the 5 'Ps' of the UN 2030 Agenda for Sustainable Development (i.e. People, Planet, Prosperity, Peace and Partnership) while focusing on results, transparency, and mutual accountability.

-According to the new Commission priorities5, EU development efforts will be articulated around 5 major areas (with 4 extra cross-cutting areas) for the period 2019-2024, as shown in the figure below.
+According to the new European Commission priorities6, EU development efforts will be articulated around 5 major areas (with 4 extra cross-cutting areas) for the period 2020-2024, within the overall framework of the Sustainable development Goals, as shown in the figure below.
 Civil society is considered amongst the cross-cutting areas, therefore requiring effective mainstreaming.

-4 Definition extracted from the 2012 Communication "The Roots of Democracy" (EC, 2012)
+4 2012 Communication "The Roots of Democracy" (EC, 2012)